 Please ask Marshall the following question.

-There was a supposedly prominent investigator in the Philadelphia experiment, maybe five or ten years after the experiment, who arranged an appointment with a reporter to release evidence regarding it.
+There was a supposedly prominent investigator into the Philadelphia Experiment, maybe five or ten years after the experiment, who arranged an appointment with a reporter to release evidence regarding it.

-When the reporter arrived, he found the investigator dead for no apparent reason.
+When the reporter arrived, he found the investigator dead for no apparent reasons, no evidence around him.

 Did Marshall ever come across this incident or hear about it?